lockss/lockss-rtd-manual/docs/troubleshooting/k3s.rst

 .. _k3s-iptables180:

-iptables v1.8.4 (nf_tables): should be older than v1.8.0 or in legacy mode (fail) This error message may or may not reflect a problem.
+iptables v1.8.4 (nf_tables): should be older than v1.8.0 or in legacy mode (fail) This error message is generally spurious, because the LOCKSS Installer should have previously detected and offered to correct this issue in the circumstances where it applies, and Rancher has a documented bug report that the K3s configuration checker keeps reporting this issue even in circumstances where it does not apply [#fn3]_.

-   If :program:`check-k3s` ran successfully [#fn2]_, your K3s cluster is probably running normally and you do not need to take any action, even if you receive this error message [#fn3]_.
+   If :program:`check-k3s` ran successfully [#fn2]_, your K3s cluster is probably running normally and you can ignore this error message even if you receive it.

    If your system is running :program:`iptables` version 1.8.0 or later in ``nf_tables`` mode via Alternatives, as can be the case in some Debian or Ubuntu systems, :program:`iptables` needs to be switched to ``legacy`` mode via Alternatives.
 The :program:`configure-firewall` script called by :program:`install-k3s` is supposed to detect this condition and offer to fix it for you [#fn1]_.
-See also :doc:`/troubleshooting/iptables`.
+See :doc:`/troubleshooting/iptables`.

 .. _k3s-usernamespace: